An Introduction to Digital Audio

 A guide to the theory of digital audio, explaining the process of analogue to digital conversion and how sound is represented and stored in digital form.

-This paper presents the scientific principles of digital audio at an introductory level for the reader.
-This paper is not designed to give direct advice on digital audio, but more to help form an understanding of the techniques used in digitising sound from analogue form.
+This guide presents the scientific principles of digital audio at an introductory level for the reader.
+The guide is not designed to give direct advice on digital audio, but more to help form an understanding of the techniques used in digitising sound from analogue form.

-Having a basic grasp of the principles outlined in this paper will greatly benefit any further understanding of the applications of digital audio in real world scenarios.
-All sound is analogue in nature, as all sound that reaches our ears is in an analogue form regardless of its source.
+Having a basic grasp of the principles outlined in this paper can greatly benefit any further understanding of the applications of digital audio in real world scenarios.
+Sound is a physcial phenomena and only recently have we been had the ability to capture it, manipulate it and preserve it for later enjoyment.
 Digital audio is a format for digital technology to understand sounds, and to even create them, and it is a tool to allow technology to connect with the audible environment.

 It should be noted that some of the processes mentioned in this document are very complicated and at times can be technologically baffling.
 Every effort has therefore been made to simplify these processes greatly to aid the general understanding of the concepts as a whole